briwestervelt/rings_config/README.md

-# rings_config
+# theta_config

-This is the configuration page for the rings watch face
+This is the configuration page for the theta watch face (originally named Rings)